DanielMSousa/Telegram-book-club-bot/README.md

 # Telegram-book-club-bot
- A telegram bot used to add some functions ta a book club chat.
+ A telegram bot used to add some functions to a book club chat.